Electric-Coin-Company/zashi-android/docs/Setup.md

 1. Install Java
     1. Install JVM 11 or greater on your system.
 Our setup has been tested with Java 11-17.
 For Windows or Linux, be sure that the `JAVA_HOME` environment variable points to the right Java version.
 Note: If you switch from a newer to an older JVM version, you may see an error like the following `> com.android.ide.common.signing.KeytoolException: Failed to read key AndroidDebugKey from store "~/.android/debug.keystore": Integrity check failed: java.security.NoSuchAlgorithmException: Algorithm HmacPBESHA256 not available`.
 A solution is to delete the debug keystore and allow it to be re-generated.
     1. Android Studio has an embedded JVM, although running Gradle tasks from the command line requires a separate JVM to be installed.
-Our Gradle scripts are configured to use toolchains to automatically install the correct JVM version.  _Note: The ktlintFormat task will fail on Apple Silicon unless a Java 11 virtual machine is installed manually._
+Our Gradle scripts are configured to use toolchains to automatically install the correct JVM version.
 1. Install Android Studio and the Android SDK
     1. Download the [Android Studio](https://developer.android.com/studio/)
     1. Note: Do not open the project in Android Studio yet.
 That happens in a subsequent step below.
 At this stage, we're just using Android Studio to install the Android SDK